RealyUniqueName/Safety/README.md

 # Safety

-This is a compiler plugin, which brings null safety to Haxe.
+This is a plugin for Haxe compiler.
 It's an attempt to push Haxe towards null safety implementation in the compiler.
 Use this plugin, report bugs and share your thoughts in [issues](https:/github.com/RealyUniqueName/Safety/issues).
 Hopefully we can find the best approach to null safety together.
 And then with all the collected experience we will be able to propose a solid implementation to the compiler.